-Regulation Regulatory Judgment Risk Date to be requirement rating complied with Regulation 17(1)(b) The registered provider shall ensure the premises of the designated centre are of sound construction and kept in a good state of repair externally and internally.
-Substantially Compliant Yellow 31/12/2023 Regulation 23(2)(a) The registered provider, or a person nominated by the registered provider, shall carry out an unannounced visit to the designated centre at least once every six months or more frequently as determined by the chief inspector and shall prepare a written report on the safety and quality of care and support provided in the centre and put a plan in place Substantially Compliant Yellow 30/06/2023
+Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 17(1)(b) The registered provider shall ensure the premises of the designated centre are of sound construction and kept in a good state of repair externally and internally.
+Substantially Compliant Yellow 28/02/2024 Regulation 27 The registered provider shall ensure that residents who may be at risk of a healthcare associated infection are protected by adopting procedures consistent with the standards for the prevention and control of healthcare associated infections published by the Authority.
+Substantially Compliant Yellow 28/02/2024

-T I T T

-to address any

-concerns regarding

-the standard of

-care and support.

-Regulation 27 The registered Substantially Yellow 31/12/2023

-provider shall Compliant

-ensure that

-residents who may

-be at risk of a

-healthcare

-associated

-infection are

-protected by

-adopting

-procedures

-consistent with the

-standards for the

-prevention and

-control of

-healthcare

-associated

-infections

-published by the

-Authority.